Gant/Gant/README_Install.txt

 Distribution
 ------------

+In order to install the Gant distribution you must have an installation of Groovy.

+The distributions contain a ready-made install directory hierarchy.
-Untar the tarball or unzip the zipfile.
-This creates a directory with all the files.  cd into the directory and issue the command:
+Untar the tarball or unzip the zipfile to the location where you want the Gant installation to reside.
+A directory with the name structured gant-<version-number> will be created in the location specified for the untar or unzip.
+You might like to set up an environment variable GANT_HOME set to the directory created by the untar or unzip.

-    groovy bin/install.groovy

-assuming the command groovy is in your path.
-If it is not then you will have to give the path to the groovy executable.
+The script $GANT_HOME/bin/gant for systems with a Posix shell, or
+$GANT_HOME/bin/gant.bat on Windows are the mechanisms for launching a Gant run.

 Subversion Checkout
 -------------------

+Having checked out a Gant source tree, you will need to create a file called local.build.properties containing a definition of the property installDirectory.
+This property defines the directory of the installation, not the parent.
+An example definition:

+  installDirectory = ${user.home}/lib/JavaPackages/gant-${gantVersion}

-To install Gant for the first time, you need to either:
+Having created this file with installDirectory property, then to install Gant for the first time, you need to either:

 --  install Gant from a distribution as above and the type "gant
     install" which will overwrite the distribution install with the